Church of Norway: Statistics

+Beliefs

+Ordination

 In 2000, the Church of Norway appointed the first openly partnered gay priest.

+Marriage

 In 2007, a majority in the general synod voted in favour of accepting people living in same-sex relations into the priesthood.
 In 2008, the Norwegian Parliament voted to establish same-sex civil marriages, and the bishops allowed prayers for same-sex couples.
 Traditionalist clergy and laity from the Church of Norway established the Evangelical Lutheran Diocese of Norway, a nonterritorial ecclesiastical province that only ordains men to holy orders and does not perform same-sex marriages in 2013.
 The Evangelical Lutheran Diocese of Norway is a member of the International Lutheran Council, which represents Confessional Lutheran bodies around the globe.
 In 2014, a proposed liturgy for same-sex marriages was rejected by the general synod.
 This question created much unrest in the Church of Norway.

 In 2015, the Church of Norway voted to allow same-sex marriages.
 The decision was ratified on 11 April 2016.
 The first same-sex marriage ceremony in the church occurred on 1 February 2017 just after midnight.